Vets-Who-Code/vetswhocode-vs-code-theme/vwc-colors/README.md

 ### Support VetsWhoCode

 Your use of the HashFlag theme does more than just personalize your development environment; it supports [VetsWhoCode](https://vetswhocode.io/), an organization dedicated to empowering veterans through technology.
 Consider contributing, either by coding, mentoring, or donating, to help us continue our mission of service and innovation.

----

-This expanded description provides a deeper insight into the theme's background, enhances its appeal by connecting it with its military-inspired roots, and encourages users to support the cause behind it.